SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 This is the point where you can introduce an `index.cds` file, at the same level as the `index.html` file.
 This CDS index controls which services are exposed.

-:point_right: Create a file `index.cds` in the `srv/`(! @DJ, please note this change) directory, and add the following single line as the initial content:
+:point_right: Create a file `index.cds` in the `srv/` directory, and add the following single line as the initial content:

 ```cds
 using from '../srv/cat-service';